 For every company, the corporate structure is different.
 This structure is formed based on various factors that include shareholder status, non-profit designations, government philosophy and a lot more.
 A lot of the larger companies have a board of directors.
 In such companies, leadership is divided among two posts – a chief executive officer, also called CEO, and an Executive Chairman.
 Understanding the differences between Executive Chairman vs. CEO is difficult as these are two of the highest job levels in a company.

-In this article we will first explore the duties of these two roles individually.
-Then we will understand in depth the differences between Executive Chairman vs. CEO.
+In this article we will first explore the duties of these two roles individually for difference between chairman and CEO.
+Then we will understand in depth the differences between Executive Chairman vs CEO.

 What does a CEO do?

 The post of the chief executive officer, or CEO, holds the topmost rank or position in an organization.
 A huge weight rests on the shoulders of this post holder as it is their job to make sure that their company reaches the level of success that they are dreaming of achieving.
 Knowing this key job role is instrumental to understand difference between Executive Chairman vs. CEO.

 Some of the other primary duties of CEOs are –

 - A CEO is the top-most manager of the company and it is their job to supervise the work done by the C-Level executive team of the company and that of the senior management.

 - A CEO is also the board member that provides his view on the daily operations in the board meetings.